cameronspaul/https---github.com-cameronspaul-leadsgenserver/README.md

 GET /api/analyze?query=tech%20news&max_results=3&days=7
 ```

-## Response Data

-### Video Information

-For each video, the API returns the following information:

-- `title`: The title of the video
-- `published_at`: The date and time when the video was published
-- `views`: The number of views
-- `likes`: The number of likes
-- `comments`: The number of comments
-- `video_id`: The YouTube video ID
-- `video_url`: The direct URL to the video (e.g., https://www.youtube.com/watch?v=VIDEO_ID)
-- `thumbnail_url`: The URL to the video thumbnail image

-### Channel Information

-For each channel, the API returns:

-- Basic channel details (title, ID, subscriber count, etc.)
-- Video metrics (average views, likes, comments, etc.)
-- Recent videos with the information listed above
-- External links (if requested with the `extract_links` parameter)

 ## Notes

 - The API uses the YouTube Data API, which has rate limits.
 If you encounter rate limit errors, wait and try again later.